AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

 ---
 ### 🔹 4.
 Web Application
-To bridge this gap, I developed a **Digital Health Analytics Platform**, a Web Application system that transforms raw clinical data into actionable insights.
+To bridge this gap, I developed a **Digital Health Analytics Platform**, a Web Application system that transforms raw clinical data into actionable insights and the final optimised model (Random Forest model + Tomeklink) was deployed  .

 ---